TNRIS/lake-gallery/README.md

 ## Local Production Build

 In production, the app pulls/references all static files for all apps from the configured S3 bucket.
-Run **Deploy** Step 1 to upload push local static files into S3. **VERY DANGEROUS** if app is currently deployed as you will be overwriting the production static files!
+Run **Deployment Prep** section's Step 1 to upload/push local static files into S3. **VERY DANGEROUS** if app is currently deployed as you will be overwriting the production static files!
 1. Make sure `DEBUG = True` in ~/lake-gallery/lakegallery/lakegallery/settings.py
 1. run `make run-prod` to run the app locally and reference prod s3 static files.
 Will be available at `localhost:8000`.